Zjarr/blog-server/README.md

         ```
         .
         └── src
-           ├── resolvers
+           ├── blog
-           │  └── mutations
+           │  └── model
-           │     └── user
+           │     └── base.model.blog.ts
-           │        ├── login.user.mutation.resolver.ts
+           │  └── query
-           │        └── create.user.mutation.resolver.ts
+					 │     ├── blog.query.blog.ts
-           └── schemas
+					 │     └── blogs.model.blog.ts
-           .  └── user
+           └── category
-           .     ├── mutation.user.schema.ts
+           .  └── model
-           .     └── query.user.schema.ts
+           .     └── base.model.categoty.ts
         ```

 - Folders:
 	- These don't have specific names, use as required but they must be meaningful.
-For example, if you need an `utils` folder to store common values, use:
+For example, if you need an `lib` folder to store common values, use:
         ```
         .
         └── src
-           ├── utils
+           ├── lib
            .  └── values
            .     ├── days.value.util.ts
            .     └── months.value.util.ts